KASRA10/Simple-Python-Projects/README.md

 # introduction
+These Python projects range from basic to intermediate levels, offering a progression from simple to more complex tasks.
+They are practical and satisfying exercises for honing Python skills.
-These are some python projects which are satisfactory to commence learning this language 😁
+(These are some python projects which are satisfactory to commence learning this language 😁)

 # What Is Python?
 Python is a high-level, interpreted programming language known for its simplicity and readability.
 It was created by Guido van Rossum and first released in 1991.
 Python is widely used for web development, data analysis, artificial intelligence, scientific computing, and more.
 It has a large standard library and a vibrant community, making it a popular choice for both beginner and experienced programmers.
 Python is known for its clean and easy-to-understand syntax, making it a great language for learning how to program.